D-errick/D-errick/README.md

 # Hi there 👋

-I'm Derrick Simiyu, a passionate and detail-oriented data enthusiast with a love for turning complex datasets into meaningful insights.
+I'm Derrick Simiyu, a passionate and detail-oriented Data Analyst with a love for turning complex datasets into meaningful insights.
 I specialize in:

 - 🧹 Data Cleaning | 🧰 Data Wrangling | ✅ Data Validation | Data Visualization
 - 📊 Dashboarding & Reporting (Looker Studio, Power BI, Tableau)